vishcomestrue/observe-ai-rebuild/README.md

 # observe-ai-rebuild
-This repo is a rebuilt version of the site observe.ai.
+This repo is a rebuilt version of the landing page of the site <a href="https://www.observe.ai/">observe.ai</a>.
 This showcases my skills in Front End Web Development for the Daksh Web Dev Team Recruitment.
 <hr />

 ### Languages and Frameworks used